 This book, using many different extreme spiritual practices as examples, uses a logical and enthusiastic approach to teach people how to assume a totally spiritual perspective in any situation.
 By doing this, even sorrowful or frustrating situations don't have to cause as much suffering.
 We can choose our reactions to them and use them as insights for spiritual growth.

-Click here for more Info or to Order this book on Amazon.
+Click here for more Info or to Order this book.

 About the Author

 Tolly Burkan is known as the founding father of the international firewalking movement.
 During the 1970s, Tolly gained his reputation by creating innovative, cutting-edge methods for developing human potential.
-In addition to authoring several books that are available in many languages, Tolly has been featured in over 30 books, hundreds of magazines and newspapers, and on the front page of the Wall Street Journal.
-He regularly appears on all major television networks and has been a guest on Regis and Geraldo.
-Visit his website at www.firewalking.com.
+In addition to authoring nine books that are available in many languages, Tolly has been featured in over 30 books, hundreds of magazines and newspapers, and on the front page of the Wall Street Journal.